Call Center Workforce Management Guide

 • reporting

-These processes are integral to modern contact center and customer service operations.
-They're key to increasing customer satisfaction, enhancing staff satisfaction (translating into lower absenteeism, attrition, and training costs) and improving operational efficiency and profitability.
+These processes are integral to modern contact center operations.
+They're key to increasing customer satisfaction (minimizing customer churn), enhancing staff satisfaction (lowering absenteeism, attrition, and training costs) and improving operational efficiency.

 We'll further address some basic questions about automated WFM solutions: e.g., Which contact centers are suitable candidates for WFM automation?
 Where and when can you see your return on investment (ROI)?
 We also provide some tips about what to consider when contemplating a WFM solution for your contact center.